JiayiNi1105/jini0629_9103_tut1_final/README.md

 Apple-like balls grow from the tree branches, also with a bouncing and scaling effect.
 The animation runs continuously, with growth, transformation, and restarting phases occurring automatically.
 No mouse, keyboard, or audio interaction is used — the system evolves autonomously through time.
+The **mosaic background continuously flashes and shifts subtly**, keeping the entire canvas in motion.
 ---

 ##  My Contribution